 Based on the potential of this project to increase completion rates at decreased costs, Great Lakes provided an $800,000 grant to support an evaluation by SRI International, a nonprofit, independent research center with expertise in the community college sector.
 The evaluation is exploring the impact of OER degrees on both students and colleges.

 The progress of the OER Initiative is encouraging.
-Preliminary findings on student data and instructor surveys from fall 2016 and spring 2017 semesters show high levels of faculty interest and engagement in using digital resources.
+Preliminary findings on student data and instructor surveys from fall 2016 and spring 2017 semesters showed high levels of faculty interest and engagement in using digital resources.
 SRI’s first report details early lessons learned about what it takes to launch an OER degree program, the challenges that arise, how colleges are addressing those challenges, and what sustainable programs might look like in the long run.